 A company’s exit from a tax group may give rise to a number of challenges and should be discussed with local tax advisors.
 Under many share transactions, a target company exits the seller’s tax group during a financial year.
 In this case, income from the first period must be consolidated in the seller’s tax group, and income from the second period must be consolidated in the purchaser’s tax group.
 The administrative challenges related to the tax consolidation (and exit from the tax group) should be considered carefully by the seller and the purchaser at the time of a transaction and duly reflected in the share purchase agreement.

-It is possible for a Danish company to elect international tax consolidation, but as this implies that all companies with the qualifying relationship must be included in the Danish tax group, only a few Danish companies have made this election.
+It is possible for a Danish company to elect international tax consolidation.
+However, as this implies that all companies with the qualifying relationship must be included in the Danish tax group for a minimum of 10 years.
+As a result, only a few Danish companies have made this election.
 Danish companies within a Danish tax group are jointly and severally liable for corporate tax and WHT.

-The joint and several liability ends where a company exits a Danish joint taxation.
+The joint and several liability ends where a company cease a Danish joint taxation.
 Accordingly, sold companies do not inherit any liability from other companies in the former Danish tax group.

 The remaining part of the selling group remains jointly and severally liable for tax claims against the sold company related to income years before the transfer.